Philip Bent: Biography

 Bent was born on 3 January 1891 in Halifax, Nova Scotia and was educated at the Royal High School, Edinburgh and Ashby Grammar School, Ashby de la Zouch.
 He joined the training ship HMS Conway in 1907.
 He served two years as a Cadet and then went to sea.
 He was taking his Merchant Navy officer's ticket when the war broke out in 1914.

 He and a friend joined a Scottish regiment "for a bit of fun" as the war was anticipated to be over by Christmas.
-He was commissioned in the Leicestershire Regiment in November 1914.
+He was commissioned in the Leicestershire Regiment, British Army, in November 1914.

 Bent was awarded the Distinguished Service Order in the 1917 Birthday Honours.

-He was 26 years old, and a Temporary Lieutenant Colonel in the 9th Battalion, The Leicestershire Regiment, British Army during the First World War when he performed the deed for which he was awarded the VC on 1 October 1917 east of Polygon Wood, Zonnebeke, Belgium.
+He was 26 years old, and Temporary Lieutenant Colonel commanding the 9th (Service) Battalion, Leicestershire Regiment, during the First World War when he performed the deed for which he was awarded the VC on 1 October 1917 east of Polygon Wood, Zonnebeke, Belgium.
 He was killed whilst leading a charge.
 His citation reads:

 He has no known grave and is commemorated on the memorial wall at Tyne Cot Cemetery, Belgium.

 In 2015 a new road in Ashby de la Zouch was named "Philip Bent Road"; this is located approximately 0.6 miles west of the town centre off Moira Road (B5006).

 Bent's sword is displayed in All Saints Cathedral in his hometown of Halifax.